ramonjoaquim/fakeend/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+## What's next :soon:
++ personalized timeout for response
++ a main page for endpoints registred

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)